mukisoomar/cdf-workshop/README.md

    - Our agent has been tagged with the class 'demo' (check nifi.c2.agent.class property in /usr/minifi/conf/bootstrap.conf) so we are going to create a template under this specific class.

-   - Click on the **checkered menu**.
+   - Click on the **checkered menu** and select the **demo** template.
 This will take you to the **Flow  Designer**.
 On the canvas, add a processor by dragging the processor to the canvas.
 A list of processors available to configure are displayed.
 In the filter, type in **tail**.
 This will filter out the rest and show the **TailFile** processor.
 Select this processor and configure it.

       ![CEMFlow-1-TailFile](images/CEMFlow-1-TailFile.png.png)